cloudflare/workers-sdk/.changeset/wild-shoes-love.md

 "miniflare": patch
 ---

-fix: add partial support for RPC in magic proxy
+fix: add support for RPC in magic proxy

 currently `Miniflare#getBindings()` does not return valid proxies to provided `serviceBindings` using RPC, make sure that appropriate proxies are instead returned

-(Note: such RPC support is partial and does not include RPC stubs, support for those will be added soon)

 Example: